Real and complex multiplication on K3 surfaces via period integration: Explicit description of transcendental cohomology classes--- Computation of periods

-\begin{fac} Let\/~$X$ be the minimal desingularisation of a double cover of\/~$\Pb^2_\bbC$ ramified over a union of six real lines, such that no three of them have a point in~common.
-Then~the classes of the spheroids, as described in Proposition~\ref{lift}, always generate the whole of\/~$H^2(X, \bbZ) / P$.
+\begin{theo} Let\/~$X$ be the minimal desingularisation of a double cover of\/~$\Pb^2_\bbC$, ramified over a union of six real lines, such that no three of them have a point in~common.
+Then~the classes of the tori, as described in Proposition~\ref{lift} below, always generate the whole of\/~$H^2(X, \bbZ) / P$.